Actipro/WPF-Controls/Documentation/topics/bars/controls/control-basics.md

 ## Key

-Each bar control has a string-based `Key` that identifies the control and allows it to be associated with other related controls anywhere in Bars control hierarchies.
-A button and a menu item that both execute the same "paste" functionality should use the same `Key` value of `Paste`.
+Each bar control has a string-based `Key` that is used to identify the control and allows it to be associated with other related controls anywhere in Bars control hierarchies.  `Label` is meant for display purposes only and could be repeated on similar controls or even change from region to region when localizing the application, so the `Key` value should always be able to properly identify a control.

 > [!TIP]
 > It is highly recommended to define all string keys as constants on a static class to ensure compile-time safety.
 Many of the code samples in this documentation use string keys only to reduce the complexity of the sample.

+> [!IMPORTANT]
+> If multiple controls have the same `Key` value, they must represent the same operation and be considered interchangeable from one context to another.
+For example, a button and a menu item that both execute the same paste functionality should use the same `Key` value, like `"Paste"`.

 ### Examples